Sandro Rosell: 2010 Elections

-Rosell announced on 27 June 2008, at a press conference, that he intended to campaign for the presidency of FC Barcelona in 2010 after the end of the contract of Joan Laporta.
+Rosell announced on 27 June 2008, at a press conference, that he intended to campaign for the presidency of Barcelona in 2010 after the end of the contract of Joan Laporta.
 At the time, Laporta was about to face a no-confidence motion brought about by Oriol Giralt which Rosell supported.
 Laporta himself accused Rosell of being behind the motion.
 When asked why he would be voting against Laporta, Rosell said that it was because the current management "is not independent or transparent or democratic".
-On 13 June, Rosell was elected president of FC Barcelona with more than 60% of the vote of club members.
+On 13 June, Rosell was elected president of Barcelona with more than 60% of the vote of club members.
 He replaced outgoing President Joan Laporta on 1 July 2010.

 Presidency

 In July 2012, Rosell confirmed that his club Barcelona had achieved record profits of €45 million for the previous season despite his side winning neither the Liga title nor the Champions League.
 On 23 January 2014, Rosell resigned as president after judge Pablo Ruz ordered the start of a hearing to investigate Rosell for alleged misappropriation of funds over the signing of Brazil forward Neymar, saying Rosell could be called in person to give evidence.
 After Rosell resigned, his successor Josep Maria Bartomeu revealed that the true cost of the transfer was not the €57.1m announced by Rosell, but rather €86.2m, with €40m going to a company owned by Neymar's father.
-Barcelona was investigated for tax fraud, and Santos FC unsuccessfully sued to receive more of the transfer fee than the €17.1m they were initially given.
+Barcelona was investigated for tax fraud, and Santos unsuccessfully sued to receive more of the transfer fee than the €17.1m they were initially given.